sordina/sordina.github.io/_drafts/death-to-standups.markdown

 This is intended to encorage sharing within the channel anything interesting, so that people are aware of their own visibility.

+## Pitfalls

+* The editor could be percieved to use this as a venue for self-promotion

+A possible remedy for this could be to rotate the editor.